amzarshaik7/Foot-Traffic-Analysis---Amzar-Shaik/README.md

 Having a single system to gather data will not provide reliable analysis.
 Thus, it is important to expand on several IoT equipment that will allow the Home Care Store make directed marketing decisions to increase sales of "selected items".

- Integration (Cloud, API of IoT equipment is the way forward!
+ Integration (Cloud, API, etc.) of IoT equipment is the way forward!

 ![image](https://user-images.githubusercontent.com/87763082/126858833-254966e1-7fa4-480b-8dc7-b90cd95e6648.png)